ustccjw/upload/README.md

 Based on arale/upload.

 ### Characteristics
-* Use HTML5 and Iframe <s>no flash</s>
+* Use HTML5 and Iframe <s>no flash</s>.
-* Support upload progress if support XHR2（IE10+ and more）
+* Support upload progress if support XHR2 (IE10+ and more).
-* Support Image compress(use canvas) if support File API and canvas（IE10+ and more）
+* Support Image compress (use canvas) if support File API and canvas（IE10+ and more）
-* Support file-suffix filter
+* Support file-suffix filter.
-* Provide get upyun's config (return promise)
+* Provide nice upyun/qiniu interface (need to get server config/token).
+* Error clear.

+more:
+* Upload error: 'suffix error/compress error/cross_domain error/upload error'.
+Upload error will call settings.error function.
+* Suffix error will only stop uploading current file, if multiple is valid, other files will be continue to upload.
+* Compress error only do not compress, do not stop uploading.
+* upyun/qiniu interface (imageUpload) return promise that resolve upload object, reject any error (mostly: server_config error: xxxx).

 ### Config
     var settings = {